TheHasagi/AdguardKnowledgeBase/pages/02.general/17.cheat-sheet/docs.en.md

 ## Comments

-For additional explanation you should use this "!" symbol at the beginning of the rule that indicates a comment (!This is a comment)
+For additional explanation you should use this exclamation point "!" at the beginning of the rule that indicates a comment.

+* !
+Don't mind if I do - is a comment.

 <img src="https://github.com/TheHasagi/AdguardKnowledgeBase/blob/master/pages/02.general/17.cheat-sheet/images/Comment.PNG" width="700">